Catumaxomab

-Catumaxomab (trade name Removab) is a rat-mouse hybrid monoclonal antibody which is used to treat malignant ascites, a condition occurring in people with metastasizing cancer.
+Catumaxomab, sold under the brand name Removab among others, is a rat-mouse hybrid monoclonal antibody which is used to treat malignant ascites, a condition occurring in people with metastasizing cancer.
 It binds to antigens CD3 and EpCAM.
 It was developed by Fresenius Biotech and Trion Pharma (Germany).

 Medical use

-The drug is used for the treatment of malignant ascites in people with EpCAM-positive cancer if a standard therapy is not available.
+In the European Union, catumaxomab is indicated for the intraperitoneal treatment of malignant ascites in adults with epithelial cellular adhesion molecule (EpCAM)-positive carcinomas, who are not eligible for further systemic anticancer therapy.
 Ascites is an accumulation of fluid in the peritoneal cavity.

-The usual treatment of malignant ascites is to puncture the peritoneum to let the accumulated fluid drain out.
-After the puncture, catumaxomab is given as an intraperitoneal infusion.
-The procedure is repeated four times within about eleven days.
-It has been shown that puncture free survival can be increased from 11 to 46 days with this treatment.

 Adverse effects

 Common adverse effects include fever, nausea and vomiting.
 Fever and pain should be controlled by giving NSAIDs, analgetics or antipyretics before application of catumaxomab.
 All side effects were fully reversible in studies.
 Most are caused by the liberation of cytokines.

 Mechanism of action

 Many types of cancer cells carry EpCAM (epithelial cell adhesion molecule) on their surface.
 By binding to such a cell via one arm, to a T lymphocyte via the other arm and to an antigen-presenting cell like a macrophage, a natural killer cell or a dendritic cell via the heavy chains, an immunological reaction against the cancer cell is triggered.
 Removing cancer cells from the abdominal cavity reduces the tumour burden which is seen as the cause for ascites in people with cancer.